anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.md

 |`actions`|`Set Action`|A set of actions that comprise the transaction|
 |`deltaProof`|`DeltaProvingSystem.Proof`|Balance proof.
 It makes sure that `transactionDelta` is correctly derived from the actions' deltas and commits to the expected publicly known value, called a _balancing value_.
 There is just one delta proof per transaction|

-!!! warning
-    Given that we duplicate the roots in the compliance proving records now, do we still need the list of roots in the transaction?

 ## Interface

 1. `create(Set CMtree.Value, Set Actions) -> Transaction`